0xhebi/picoCTF-Writeups-2019/10.Empire1/Writeup.md

     "user_id": "3"
 }
 ```
-So we do see that user_id value is 3.<br>
+<p>So we do see that user_id value is 3.</p><br>
-Have in mind <br><quote>Flask, by default, uses the URL-safe signed serializer "itsdangerous" to encode its client-side session cookies.
+<p>Have in mind<quote>Flask, by default, uses the URL-safe signed serializer "itsdangerous" to encode its client-side session cookies.
 A Flask app uses a secret key to sign the session cookie so that the client can't modify it.</quote><br>
-Which means if we could spoof the secret key we would be able to modify the cookie by swapping the value to 1 which would be admin value , and get the session cookie for admin.
+Which means if we could spoof the secret key we would be able to modify the cookie by swapping the value to 1 which would be admin value , and get the session cookie for admin.</p>

-So I've registered account with some random name and then you can see the multiple pages as a user.You see Employees listing,Add todo ,Your todos.
+<p>So I've registered account with some random name and then you can see the multiple pages as a user.You see Employees listing,Add todo ,Your todos.
 Empoyees listing was interesting because it looks like a typical SQL table , 3 columns with fields Employee id, Username, Name.<br> Then in Add Todo we have a input field where we can input some text and that is going into list on the page Your Todos.
 <br><br>
-First I've tried testing the input simply with providing <b>ASCII alphabet</b> you can either google or just make this one liner in python :<br>
+First I've tried testing the input simply with providing <b>ASCII alphabet</b> you can either google or just make this one liner in python :</p><br>
 <br>
 ```python
 "".join(chr(x) for x in range(32,127))
 ```

-That instantly crashed and gave me internal server 500 error.<br>After that I tried all upper and lowercase letters from A-Z. Which didn't show any strange behaviour.
+<p>That instantly crashed and gave me internal server 500 error.<br>After that I tried all upper and lowercase letters from A-Z. Which didn't show any strange behaviour.
 However when I tried single quotes ' and other math logical operators and some of them crashed again.
 <br>
 I've tried simple classic SQL injection for authentication OR 1 '=' 1 which weirdly evaluated to 0. <br>
-That was very weird and i had to realize what is being filtered out.
+That was very weird and i had to realize what is being filtered out.</p>

-I've tried doing '+ 12 +' which evaluated into 12.So i've tried simple expression '+ 1 + 2  +' which evaluated into 3.
-Which was pretty nice.<br> I was getting somewhere with that.
+<p>I've tried doing '+ 12 +' which evaluated into 12.So i've tried simple expression '+ 1 + 2  +' which evaluated into 3.
+Which was pretty nice.<br> I was getting somewhere with that.</p>

-After that i tried taking it step further and making query so i tried '+ SELECT +' and that crashed.
+<p>After that i tried taking it step further and making query so i tried '+ SELECT +' and that crashed.
 So i realized that those words must be filtered and i wanted to try query inside of parantheses . <br>
 So i've tried '+ (SELECT 1) +' and that evaluated to 1.
-From that point i determined that i can do <b>queries</b>.
+From that point i determined that i can do <b>queries</b>.</p>

-Next I would have to enumerate what engine of sql is running on so I can focus on injecting payload for that type of SQL.
+<p>Next I would have to enumerate what engine of sql is running on so I can focus on injecting payload for that type of SQL.
 There are various functions for certain type of engine to get the version info.
-The one that worked was '+ <code>sqlite_version()</code> +' that returned me the 3.22 which confirmed it is SQLite engine.
+The one that worked was '+ <code>sqlite_version()</code> +' that returned me the 3.22 which confirmed it is SQLite engine. </p>

-Now we have to try to get info of our database , specifically table and columns etc.
+<p>Now we have to try to get info of our database , specifically table and columns etc.</p>

-There are some interesting methods that could give you information that you are looking for, like:
+<p>There are some interesting methods that could give you information that you are looking for, like:PRAGMA functions,

-PRAGMA functions

-sqlite_master as main db
+sqlite_master as main schema holder.</p>

-So first thing i wanted to know is the name of the table.
+So first thing i wanted to know is the name of the table.</p>

 <code> '+ (SELECT hex(name) FROM sqlite_master) +'</code>
 <br>
 <br>
-With this you can extract table name by using hex value for name parameter,this resulted in 75736572 which is <b>"user"</b>. <br>Good so far we have name of our table.
+<p>With this you can extract table name by using hex value for name parameter,this resulted in 75736572 which is <b>"user"</b>. <br>Good so far we have name of our table.
 <br>
-After that i wanted to to extract the name of columns , most likely trying to find something like password or similar column name.
+After that i wanted to to extract the name of columns , most likely trying to find something like password or similar column name.</p>

 <br>
-The straight away i tried checking if there is column with name of password or secret by doing :
+<p>The straight away i tried checking if there is column with name of password or secret by doing :</p>
 <br>
 <code>'+(SELECT 1 FROM PRAGMA_TABLE_INFO("user") WHERE name="secret") +'</code><br>
-Which actually returned 1 (password returned 0) and that was pretty positive for knowing that the column with name secret exist which should mean that should be column for user passwords.Now remember the part of the hint <q><i>"Can you first find the secret code they assigned to you?</i></q><br>Let's try that : <br>
+<p>Which actually returned 1 (password returned 0) and that was pretty positive for knowing that the column with name secret exist which should mean that should be column for user passwords.Now remember the part of the hint <q><i>"Can you first find the secret code they assigned to you?</i></q><br>Let's try that : <br>
-<code> '+(select hex(secret) from user where name="asd") +'</code>
+<code> '+(select hex(secret) from user where name="asd") +'</code> </p>
 <br>
 Not surprisingly that returned us 7069636 converted to ASCII (as 7069636)  = "pic" <br>
 Which seems like the part of the flag because we know that flag is starting with picoCTF{...}